llkongs/AutoCodex/SPEC.md

 - R6: Refuse project names that contain "template" (case-insensitive) and print a clear message.
 - R7: Print the created project path on success; exit non-zero on error.
+- R8: Add an intake stage with a new state INTAKE_READY and script scripts/intake_step.sh.
+- R9: Intake gathers user requirements, defines project roles, updates ROLES.md and SPEC.md, then sets STATE.json to SPEC_READY.

 ## Acceptance Criteria
 - AC1: Running `bash scripts/init_project.sh` creates a new folder under